Transistor Legacy Virtual

 Adjust your input gain as follows:

 1. On your audio interface, set the gain as high as possible, without clipping.
-This ensures maximal bit-depth is captures, and results in the best signal-to-noise ratio that the interface can provide.
+This ensures maximal bit-depth is captured, and results in the best signal-to-noise ratio that the interface can provide.

-2. In the plugin, adjust the "Input" gain fader so that hard strumming on a humbucker guitar pushes the signal firmly into the green.
+2. In the plugin, adjust the "Input" gain fader so that hard strumming on a humbucker guitar pushes the signal just barely into the green.
+Only the peak attack transients should be hitting green.
 The signal should never hit clipping (red), not even for short periods of time.

 Using the plugin with a Boost / Overdrive